robertlestak/shr/README.md

 ### mTLS

 `shr` supports mTLS for client authentication.
 This means that the client must present a valid certificate signed by the CA in order to access the service.
 The CA certificate is specified using the `-tls-ca` flag.
 Clients with certificates issued by this CA must present a valid certificate signed by the CA in order to access the service.
+By default, client auth (mTLS) is enabled.
+This can be disabled using the `-tls-client-auth=false` flag.

 For example: